 and maintain us healthy overall.

-Our sleep needs changes as we age, so if you are between 18 and 65 years old you are supposed to have 7 or 8 hours of sleep per night.
+Our sleep needs change as we age, so if you are between 18 and 65 years old you are supposed to have 7 or 8 hours of sleep per night.

 So, the question is: how can we improve our sleep?

-Here they are some easy tips on how to improve sleep:
+Here are some easy tips on how to improve sleep:

 1. Keep to a sleep routine, get to bed earlier and set a regular time to light out.
 Ensure you are turning off your lights at least eight hours before you need to wake up.

 2. Spend the last hours before bed winding down with a book, stretching, or cuddling.